onap/doc/docs/release/index.rst

 .. _onap-release-notes:

-Honolulu Release Notes
+Istanbul Release Notes
 ^^^^^^^^^^^^^^^^^^^^^^

-This page provides the release notes for the ONAP Honolulu release.
+This page provides the release notes for the ONAP Istanbul release.
 This includes details of software versions, known limitations, and outstanding trouble reports.